zhiwei007/flutter_plugins/V10P_Scanner/README.md

 }
 ~~~
 ## Integration in flutter:
-1.config in your yaml,like this:
+1.config in your yaml,like this:\n
 ~~~
-v10p_scanner:
+v10p_scanner:\n
 path: ../
 ~~~